Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS

-Each of the four experiments consisted of a set of 10-13 sub-experiments with gauges located $x_m = 128+50(m-1)$ cm for $m = 1, 2, . . . , M$ from the wavemaker.
+Each of the four experiments consisted of a set of 11-13 sub-experiments with gauges located $1.28+0.50(m-1)$ meters for $m = 1, 2, . . . , M$ from the wavemaker.
+For the purposes of this paper, we define $x=0$ to be the location of the gauge closest to the wavemaker.
 The values of $M$ for the four experiments are included in Table \ref{table:ExptParams}.
 Figure \ref{fig:data} contains plots of the surface displacement versus time and the corresponding Fourier magnitudes versus frequency for Experiment A. For conciseness, only the time series from every other gauge are shown.
 The dominant clusters in the time series from the first gauge are used to define the harmonic bands.
 The first and second harmonic bands are defined by the intervals $[1.67, 5.00]$ Hz and $[5.00, 8.33]$ Hz respectively.
-We refer to the first harmonic as the $3.33$ Hz peak although for some experiments this values rounds to $3.34$ Hz.
+We refer to the first harmonic as the $3.33$ Hz peak although for some experiments this value rounds to $3.34$ Hz.
 Similarly, we refer to the second harmonic as the $6.66$ Hz peak.
-We do not examine the higher harmonic bands because their measured amplitudes have experimental signal-to-noise ratios that are too small.
+We do not examine the the third or higher harmonic bands because their measured amplitudes are too small.